 Past cohorts have partnered with Mile High United Way, Art from Ashes, Denver Food Rescue, Denver Sister Cities, EarthLinks, Goodwill Denver, Growing Colorado Kids and The Gathering Place.

 Working in a team, you will play the outside consultant role and provide value to corporate partners.
 Solve business problems and implement solutions.

 Centered on solving a problem while developing a value-creation opportunity in a working corporation, this challenge develops your ability to work in complex organizations—and to see what it takes to transform your academic training into real-world outcomes.

-Past cohorts have partnered with Ball Corporation, Charles Schwab, Delta Dental, Enterprise Holdings, Hosting.com, Oracle, Pacific Life, Terumo BCT, The Madison Group and Zayo.
+Past cohorts have partnered with Ball Corporation, Charles Schwab, Delta Dental, Enterprise Holdings, Hosting.com, Bona, Pacific Life, Terumo BCT, The Madison Group and Zayo.

 THE GLOBAL CHALLENGE